interstitialRedirectModalTitle

 Farms make up nearly two-thirds of Missouri’s total land acreage, which means our agricultural partners can help play a big role in protecting our water.
 “An increased focus on soil health, fertilizer application and use of vegetative buffers along waterways can have a dramatic impact on the health of our shared water resources,” says McLane.

-In collaboration with partners, a 4R initiative for Missouri was recently launched.
+In collaboration with partners, a 4R initiative for Missouri was launched in 2018.
 This program works with agricultural retailers to verify individualized plans for farmers to identify the right place, right time, right rate and right source of nutrient application to maximize crop production.

 These plans will promote and improve soil quality.
 Healthy soils help hold in water during drought, and decrease the amount of harmful nutrient runoff during times of heavy rain.